 Next Rick took us inside of the Museum to check out some of the historical memorabilia and explained the evolution of aviation.
 It is hard for us today to think how challenging navigation must have been before GPS.

 Another gem to the interior of the museum is the C-47A Skytrain which flew on D-Day on June 6, 1944.
 It is has been amazingly restored and still has its famous white stripes which were added to prevent Americans from shooting down their own planes (which had been a problem).

 We finished off our tour with a visit to the inside of a cargo plane.
 This thing was huge and could hold over 74,000 pounds of cargo!
 We learned there is way more to packing full a cargo plan than meets the eye.

 Get Local at the Milford Museum

-Inside the old Milford town post office you will find the museum dedicated to all things Milford.
-The Milford Museum is fascinating and not just for locals!
+Inside the old Milford town post office you will find the museum dedicated to all things Milford. is fascinating and not just for locals!
 The displays are always changing but one of my favorites had to have been the military display gallery.
 The museum had real military uniforms and memorabilia worn by the past servicemen of Milford from various wars throughout history along with names and photos.
 Soon after the display was opened, people came out of the woodwork sharing the stories of their Milford Military family members and today you can see a whole binder packed full of photos and names.